ossamaazzaz/machine_learning_coursera/README.md

 In this exercise, I have implemented linear regression and got to see it work on data.
 I have applied what I learned in the last module of this week: plotting and visualizing data, fitting the linear regression parameters θ to the dataset using gradient descent, computing the coast and debugging.

 ## ex2_week3:
+This programing assignement is about implementing logistic regression and applying it to two different datasets.

 ## ex3_week4:
+This programing assignment is about implementing logistic regression and applying it to two different datasets.
+First of all, I wrote the sigmoid function, then I wrote both cost and gradient functions for logistic regression.
+After that, I applied regularization on the previous example to prevent my model from overfitting the training data.

 ## ex4_week5: